 The coefficients of expansion are obviously dependent upon choice of epoch, and thus the epoch time and expansion coefficients must be treated as an inseparable parameter set.
-Note that a user applying current navigation data will normally be working with negative values of $(t-t{oc})$ and $(t-t{oe})$ in evaluating the expansions.
+Note that a user applying current navigation data will normally be working with negative values of $(t-t{oc})$ and $(t-t{oc})$ in evaluating the expansions.

-The CS (Block II/IIA/IIR/IIR-M/IIF) and SS (Block IIIA) shall assure that the t{oe} value, for at least the first data set transmitted by an SV after a new upload, is different from that transmitted prior to the cutover (see paragraph

-20.3.4.4).
-As such, when a new upload is cutover for transmission, the CS (Block II/IIA/IIR/IIR-M/IIF) and SS the second data set, following the first data set, may also continue to reflect the same offset in the $t{\rm oe}$.
+The CS (Block II/IIA/IIR/IIR-M/IIF) and SS (GPS III) shall assure that the t{oe} value, for at least the first data set transmitted by an SV after a new upload, is different from that transmitted prior to the cutover (see paragraph 20.3.4.4).
+As such, when a new upload is cutover for transmission, the CS (Block IIA/IIR/IIR-M/IIF) and SS (GPS III) shall introduce a small deviation in the t{oe} resulting in the t{oe} value that is offset from the hour boundaries (see Table 20-XIII).
+This offset t{oe} will be transmitted by an SV in the first data set after a new upload cutover and the second data set, following the first data set, may also continue to reflect the same offset in the t{oe} .

-(Block III) shall introduce a small deviation in the t{oe} resulting in the t{oe} value that is offset from the hour boundaries cutover has occurred in the recent past), then the CS (Block II/IIA/IIR/IIR-M/IIF) and SS (Block III) shall introduce an additional deviation to the t{oe} when a new upload is cutover for transmission.
+When the t{oe} , immediately prior to a new upload cutover, already reflects a small deviation (i.e. a new upload cutover has occurred in the recent past), then the CS (Block II/IIA/IIR/IIR-M/IIF) and SS (GPS III) shall introduce an additional deviation to the t{oe} when a new upload is cutover for transmission.